ApryseSDK/pdftron-react-native/API.md

 #### onAnnotationChanged
 function, optional

 This function is called if a change has been made to an annotation(s) in the current document.
-Unlike `onExportXfdfCommand`, this function has readable annotation objects as its parameter.

 Parameters: